IAccessible/IAccessible.github.io/index.md

   - image_path : "assets/images/VPAT.jpg"
     image_width : '124'
     image_height: '121'
-    featuretitle: "Get a VPAT report"
+    featuretitle: "Conduct inclusive user research"
-    url: "assessment#showcase-your-accessibility-conformance-with-standardized-reports"
+    url: "user-research"
-    btn_label : "More about VPATs"
+    btn_label : "More about user research"
     excerpt: |
-      We create VPAT reports to showcase the accessibility conformance of your application .
-Our VPAT reports provide results against Section 508, WCAG 2.1, and EN 341 549 European standard.
+      Conduct inclusive user research with our database of over 3000 users with disabilities.
+Focus on your research while we take care of everything from recruiting to reporting  and more.

 other_services:
   - image_path : "assets/images/experience.jpg"
     image_width : '124'